Elliott Investment Management: Hess Corporation

 In late 2012, Elliott criticized the oil company Hess for its use of capital and for being "distracted" from oil exploration and production by other activities.
 In January 2013, Elliott called on Hess to sell certain assets and asked Hess investors to vote for five new directors as part of an effort to reconfigure the oil firm and thus boost its share price.
 "Buried within Hess Corp. is one of the premier U.S. resource play-focused companies," Elliott wrote.

 In March, Hess announced that it was acting on some of Elliott's suggestions, but Elliott said that Hess's changes fell far short of what was needed.
 In April, it was reported that Hess would close its London office on Elliott's advice.
 Hess has been a "top pick" for Elliott since 2013.
 As of the fourth quarter of 2014, Elliott owned 17.8 million shares of Hess, worth $1.3 billion, making it Elliott's largest holding.

 Sanko Steamship

 In late 2013 Elliot took control of the bankrupt Japanese shipowner Sanko and proceeded to close the majority of the overseas offices of that Company.
 Elliot eventually asset stripped the company's overseas properties and any equity left in the Companies vessels.
 On 1 April 2012 Sanko had either managed or owned a fleet of 185 ships, which included 46 tankers and 27 dry bulk carriers.
 By early 2019 this had been reduced to just 5 bulk carriers.
+In March 2024 it was announced that Sanko would sell their last vessel and exit shipowning after 90 years of existence.

 Interpublic Group

-In summer 2014, Elliott disclosed a 6.7% stake in Interpublic Group of Companies, an ad agency holding company, and "a person briefed on the matter said Elliott planned to call on the company to sell itself to one of its competitors".
+In summer 2014, Elliott disclosed a 6.7% stake in The Interpublic Group of Companies, an advertising agency holding company, and "a person briefed on the matter said Elliott planned to call on the company to sell itself to one of its competitors".